Introducing the Most Gorgeous Lingerie You've Never Seen: Sapphire Bliss

 After designing womenswear for quite a few brands you've heard of, Stephanie decided to branch out on her own and follow her passion for lingerie.
 She spent two years preparing to launch her brand, and her thoughtfulness and attention to detail show in the first collection, which launched in September.

-Stephanie has chosen classic luxurious fabrics and colors: silk charmeuse, silk chiffon and eyelash lace in Sapphire Blue, Nude, and Blonde.
-Her focus has been on providing luxurious comfort for her customers, and the collection’s silhouettes reflect her vision of glamorous easy pieces that pay homage to shapes of the past but are unquestionably fresh and modern.
-There are 5 slips, 2 robes, 2 kaftans, 1 soft bra and short set, many of which are meant to double as ready to wear pieces.
+Stephanie has chosen classic luxurious fabrics and colors: silk charmeuse, silk chiffon, and eyelash lace in Sapphire Blue, Nude, and Blonde.
+Her focus has been on providing luxurious comfort for her customers, and the collection's silhouettes reflect her vision of glamorous easy pieces that pay homage to shapes of the past but are unquestionably fresh and modern.
+There are five slips, two robes, two kaftans, and one soft bra and short set.
+Many pieces are meant to double as ready to wear.

 Nerding out on lingerie talk is one of my favorite things, so I was happy to meet up with a fellow design entrepreneur recently over wine and foie gras.
 I peppered Stephanie with questions about creating beautiful lingerie: